A Peek Into The Markets: U.S. Stock Futures Mostly Higher Ahead Of Earnings

 Pre-open movers

 U.S. stock futures traded mostly higher in early pre-market trade.
-International Business Machines Corp.
-(NYSE: IBM) and American Express Company (NYSE: AXP) will release earnings after the closing bell.
-Data on housing starts for December, the Philadelphia Fed manufacturing index for January and data on initial jobless claims for the recent week will be released at 8:30 a.m.
-ET.
-Cleveland Federal Reserve Bank President Loretta Mester is set to speak in New York at 6:05 p.m.
+Chicago Federal Reserve Bank President Charles Evans is set to speak in Chicago, Illinois at 6:30 p.m.
 ET.

-Oil prices traded higher as Brent crude futures rose 0.09 percent to trade at $69.44 per barrel, while US WTI crude futures gained 0.13 percent to trade at $64.05 a barrel.
-The Energy Information Administration’s weekly report on natural gas stocks in underground storage is schedule for release at 10:30 a.m.
-ET, while the EIA’s weekly report on petroleum inventories will be released at 11:00 a.m.
-ET.
+Oil prices traded higher as Brent crude futures rose 0.36 percent to trade at $69.28 per barrel, while US WTI crude futures gained 0.46 percent to trade at $63.66 a barrel.

 A Peek Into Global Markets

-European markets were mostly higher today, with the Spanish Ibex Index dropping 0.25 percent, STOXX Europe 600 Index rising 0.09 percent and German DAX 30 index gaining 0.32 percent.
-The UK's FTSE index was trading lower by 0.36 percent, while French CAC 40 Index rose 0.12 percent.
+European markets were mostly higher today, with the Spanish Ibex Index gaining 0.16 percent, STOXX Europe 600 Index rising 0.05 percent and German DAX 30 index gaining 0.52 percent.
+The UK's FTSE index was trading higher by 0.31 percent, while French CAC 40 Index fell 0.06 percent.

-In Asian markets, Japan’s Nikkei Stock Average fell 0.44 percent, Hong Kong’s Hang Seng Index climbed 0.43 percent, China’s Shanghai Composite Index rose 0.87 percent and India’s BSE Sensex climbed 0.51 percent.
+In Asian markets, Japan’s Nikkei Stock Average rose 1.29 percent, Hong Kong’s Hang Seng Index climbed 1.66 percent, China’s Shanghai Composite Index rose 1.29 percent and India’s BSE Sensex climbed 0.96 percent.

 Broker Recommendation

-Analysts at Mizuho upgraded Lennar Corporation (NYSE: LEN) from Neutral to Buy.
+Analysts at Morgan Stanley downgraded HP Inc (NYSE: HPQ) from Overweight to Equal-Weight..

 Breaking news

-- Morgan Stanley (NYSE: MS) reported better-than-expected results for its fourth quarter on Thursday.
+- Johnson & Johnson (NYSE: JNJ) reported better-than-expected results for its fourth quarter.

-- KeyCorp (NYSE: KEY) reported in-line earnings for its fourth quarter on Thursday. >
+- Travelers Companies Inc (NYSE: TRV) posted stronger-than-expected earnings for its fourth quarter.

-- PPG Industries, Inc. (NYSE: PPG) posted stronger-than-expected results for its fourth quarter.
+- Verizon Communications Inc. (NYSE: VZ) reported downbeat earnings for its fourth quarter, while sales exceeded estimates.

-- Alcoa Corp (NYSE: AA) reported weaker-than-expected results for its fourth quarter on Wednesday.
+- Procter & Gamble Co (NYSE: PG) reported upbeat profit for its second quarter.

 © 2018 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.